 Brahma was born from Vishnu’s navel.
-Brahma’s son was Marichi, Marichi’s son Kashyapa and Kakshyapa’s son Vivasvana.
-From this line was descended Pururava and Pururava’s descendants were the kings of the surya (solar) dynasty.
+Brahma’s son was Mariachi, Marichi’s son Kashyapa and Kakshyapa’s son Vivasvan.
+From this line was descended Pururava and Pururavas descendants were the kings of the surya (solar) dynasty.

-Brahma also had a son named Atri and Atri had a son named Soma.
+Brahma also had a son named Atari and Atari had a son named Soma.
 Soma performed a rajasuya yajna (royal sacrifice).
 Having performed the sacrifice, Soma became the ruler of all the worlds.
-This made him very arrogant and he abducted the sage Brihaspati’s wife Tara.
+This made him very arrogant and he abducted the sage Brihaspati wife Tara.
 This led to a terrible war between the devas and the asuras.
-Tara was eventually restored to Brihaspati, but Soma and Tara had a son named Budha.
-From Budha were descended the kings of the chandra (lunar) dynasty.
+Tara was eventually restored to Brihaspati, but Soma and Tara had a son named Buddha.
+From Buddha were descended the kings of the chandra (lunar) dynasty.

 There were twelve major wars between the devas and the asuras.
 The first of these was known as the Narasimha War.
 This took place when Hiranyakashipu was the king of the asuras.
 Vishnu adopted the form of Narsismha and killed Hiranyakashipu.
 He then made Prahlada the king of the demons.
 The second war was the Vamana war and it took place when Bali was the king of the demons.
 Vishnu adopted the form of a dwarf (Vamana) to subjugate the demons.
 The third war was the Varaha war and this took place when Hiranyaksha was the king of the demons.
 Vishnu adopted the form of a wild boar (Varaha) and killed Hiranyaksha.
 The fourth war was the Amritamanthana war and this took place over the manthana (churning) of the ocean for amrita (nectar).